 Scrolling further down the table takes you to the statistically insignificant segments.
 If a segment has less than 30 samples, p-value is not shown, as the sample size is too low to detect difference from overall population.
 This is indicated by “Insufficient samples”.

-You can choose to sort by any of the columns of the overview table in descending or ascending order by clicking on the header.
+You can choose to sort by any of the columns of the overall table in descending or ascending order by clicking on the header.
 If you sort by statistical significance, values with confidence level of > 0.95 are shown first, and then values with confidence level < 0.95.
 The secondary sorting is determined by the overall conversion rate for the funnel.

 Create Cohorts from Funnels